ctm/Bataan-Memorial-Death-March/README.md

 `Comfort` means I'll
 keep my HR between below 150bpm during the training or event.
 I'm out there to have fun.

+`Interval` Beginning Novemver 19th, I began doing interval training with my forty pound pack, wrapped with enough low heart rate running on either end to be a total of 13.1 miles with an average heart rate of 130bpm.
+The intervals themselves are 12 all-outs of 75 seconds each, with 30 seconds of light runnning as rest in between.

+Prior to Novemver 19th, I had done interval trainings on Monday, but without the pack.

 `Pace` meant whatever it took to be the best pacer possible for my brother-in-law as he finished his first Leadville 100.
 Turns out